 Rockford, Illinois sure knows how to go all out for the holidays.
 While Chicago may get a lot of the national publicity being that it is a world-class city, Rockford puts on its own impressive showcase during the winter months.
-While Stroll on State is usually hailed as the major event, the light displays throughout the town last much longer and are a sight to see – oh and did we mentioned that they are completely FREE.
+While Stroll on State is usually hailed as the major event, the light displays throughout the town last much longer and are a sight to see – oh and did we mention that they are completely FREE.

 For this article, we’re concentrating solely on the light displays at the Nicholas Conservatory Gardens which sits on the Rock River just a couple miles north from the downtown area.
 Pulling into the parking lot you will see lots of lights and beautifully decorated trees but the real magic is behind the big glass building.
-On your way to the back is a path with lights arching above (pictured above) it and it sort of reminds us of those cartoon sketches where they go to a different universe through a portal covered by neon lights.
+On your way to the back is a path with lights arching above it (pictured above) and it sort of reminds us of those cartoon sketches where they go to a different universe through a portal covered by neon lights.

 Once you make it through the portal path you will see the lagoon and the rest of the light displays.
 At this moment you are at a split and have to go either to the left or the right of the lagoon.
 Unfortunately, the path does not make a full circle (yet) around the lagoon but we hope this happens soon.
 We made our way to the right and captured the beautiful blue and violet colors, as seen in the picture above, reflecting on the frozen water.
 One section turned red right as we took the shot but we don’t mind it at all.

-If you are to go to the left side (technically it’s more of a straight shot) the path leads you up the longer path alongside the lagoon.
+If you are to go to the left side (technically it’s more of a straight shot) the path leads you up the longer route alongside the lagoon.
 Again, beautiful colors follow the path as you make your way to the north side of the park.
 The picture above was taken at about a half way point and we did have to wait at least 10 minutes for the area to clear as hundreds of people were visiting that night.

 So the only thing missing in this winter wonderland is the snow.
 Did you even notice that?
 However, we are definitely not complaining because being able to enjoy the beautiful displays without freezing temperatures definitely felt good.
 Also, we wouldn’t have gotten the amazing reflections off the frozen lagoon if it was covered with snow.